Little Battlers Experience: Main characters

 A 13-year-old boy and the main protagonist of the series.
-Van is a young man who is very obsessed with LBX Toys and has always wanted to collect them.
+Van is a young boy who is very obsessed with LBX Toys and has always wanted to collect them.
 His father was the inventor responsible for creating the LBX Toys, but since he has been missing from the airplane, Van's mother refused to have LBX Toys until the Mysterious Woman gave him an LBX, known as Achilles, saying the fate of the world rested on this LBX.
 Van later learns that his father is still somewhere, that the airplane accident was a fake, and was captured by an evil organization known as Innovators (イノベーター, Inobētās).
 Van continues to search for his father and fight with his rivals to defeat the evil man responsible for kidnapping his father.